ALASdoo/accessliaison/content/english/blog/eaa-compliance-how-to-prepare-for-the-deadline.md

 ### Don’t rely on accessibility overlays and plug-ins

 Accessibility overlays and plug-ins don’t provide compliance.
 They can even insert certain problems with the layout that were not present before.
-Learn about what plugins are useful for and their limitations here: [How useful are accessibility overlays and plugins?](/blog/accessibility-overlays-do-they-really-improve-websites-accessibility/)
+Learn about [what plugins are useful for and their limitations](/blog/accessibility-overlays-do-they-really-improve-websites-accessibility/).

 The EAA specifically requires that digital products are designed and produced to be accessible.